shirishinamdar/shirishinamdar.github.io/_posts/2025-11-30-ursnif-banking-trojan-pcap.md

 ![NetworkMiner Files tab — extracting the executable.](/assets/img/blog/ursnif-malware-traffic-analysis/image12.png)

-We see that it is similar results to what we got earlier from Dynamite Lab.
+We see that it is similar results to what we got earlier from Dynamite Project.

 ![VirusTotal result for the extracted executable.](/assets/img/blog/ursnif-malware-traffic-analysis/image2.png)